kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 > `$ just spcasm`

 spcasm is written in Rust (2021 edition).
 Due to the use of many (really cool!) unstable features, it can only be compiled with a Rust nightly compiler.
-The minimum supported Rust version (MSRV) is nightly 1.68 on both Linux (gnu) and Windows (msvc).
+The minimum supported Rust version (MSRV) can be found in Cargo.toml.

 Because of `rust-toolchain.toml`, the nightly toolchain should automatically be selected if you run any Rustup-based command (like `cargo` or `rustc`).

 The standard binary is the assembler `spcasm` itself.
 There is an additional binary target `brr`, a BRR encoder and decoder with additional interactive functionality.
 Both require the `binaries` feature.
+The other crates have their own (singular) targets.

 > `$ just test`